dr-leo/PyHyphen/README.rst

 1. Overview
 ================

-*PyHyphen* is a pythonic interface to the hyphenation library used in projects such as LibreOffice and the Mozilla suite.
+Pyhyphen is a pythonic interface to the hyphenation library used in projects such as Libre Office and the Mozilla suite.
 It comes with tools to download, install and uninstall hyphenation dictionaries from LibreOffice's Git repository.
-PyHyphen provides the `hyphen`   package.
+PyHyphen provides the **hyphen**   package.
-`hyphen.textwrap2` is a  modified version of the familiar `textwrap`module
+`hyphen.textwrap2` is a  modified version of the familiar ``textwrap`` module
 which wraps
 a text with hyphenation given a specified width.
 See the code example below.